sola-st/DyPyBench/README.md

 13. --lex_test / -lt
     - Specify the project no. to run LExecutor for trace generation
 14. --timeout
-    - Specify timeout to be used in seconds for running test suite and analysis, default is 600 seconds
+    - Specify timeout to be used in seconds for running test suite and analysis
 15. --pycg / -scg
     - Specify project to generate static call graphs using PyCG